spacestierman/garbler/README.md

 Returns the current target of the Garbler.
 ##buildCharactersArray: function(startCode, endCode)
 A helper function that can be used with setGarbledCharacters.
 Fills an array with the characters represented by the startCode through the endCode (inclusive).
+##buildNormalCharactersArray()
+A helper function that can be used with setGarbledCharacters.
+Fills an array with the character codes from 32 to 126.
+See [ASCII lookup table](http://www.asciitable.com/).
+##buildCthuluCharactersArray()
+A helper function that can be used with setGarbledCharacters.
+Fills an array with Cthulu-y Unicode characters.